llorencroma/DJIDroneIDspoofer/README.md

 1. Build a low-cost Aeroscope so you can see exactly how the spoofed DroneIds are.
 2. Create requirements file
 3. Clean files
+4. Add comments and clarify some points
+5. Prepare a whole pipe-line for demo